AidySun/deep_learning/README.md

     - solution: gradient clipping

 ## Activation Functions and Derivatives
-  Activation function (a.k.s. transfer function) maps the resulting values into range.
-E.g. (0, 1) or (-1, 1)
+  Activation function (a.k.a. transfer function) maps the resulting values into range.
+E.g. (0, 1) or (-1, 1).
   Activation functions can be basically divided to *Linear* and *Non-linear* activation functions.
   [Common Activation Functions Cheatsheet](images/common_activation_functions_cheatsheet.png)